13 Resume Mistakes That Make You Look Dumb

 5. Too long

 Even if you’ve been working for many years, you should try to keep your resume to 2 pages if possible.
 There are exceptions — CVs for academic positions and some other roles tend to be longer and more detailed.
-(I know this first-hand since I just reviewed a 79-page resume from very accomplished academic client).
+(I know this first-hand since I just reviewed a 79-page resume from the very accomplished academic client).

 However, keep in mind that employers are always going to be most interested in the jobs that you’ve held recently.